AskiaADX/ADXUtil/readme.md

-    --promoted                the article will be promoted (appear with a star in ZenDesk Platform) --enableComments          the comments will be enabled on the article corresponding to the ADC on ZenDesk --username <name>         the username login to connect to the platform --pwd <password>          the password login to connect to the platform(only for ZenDesk) --sectionTitle <title>    The name of the section where the adc will be posted (ZenDesk) --remoteUri <uri>         The remote URI of the platform --useremail <email>       The email login to connect to the platform (GitHub Only)
+    --promoted                the article will be promoted (appear with a star in ZenDesk Platform) --enableComments          the comments will be enabled on the article corresponding to the ADC on ZenDesk --username <name>         the username login to connect to the platform --pwd <password>          the password login to connect to the platform --sectionTitle <title>    The name of the section where the adc will be posted (ZenDesk) --remoteUri <uri>         The remote URI of the platform --useremail <email>       The email login to connect to the platform (GitHub Only)